aurelia/framework/doc/article/en-US/getting-started.md

 Since you've seen basic binding and string interpolation already, let's focus on the new stuff.
 Take a look at the navbar-nav `ul` element.
 Its `li` demonstrates how to use a repeater with the following expression `repeat.for="row of router.navigation"`.
 This will create one `li` for each item in the `router.navigation` array.
 The local variable is _row_ and you can see that used throughout the `li` and its child elements.

+> Info
-> **Note:** The `navigation` property on the router is an array populated with all the routes you marked as `nav:true` in your route config.
+> The `navigation` property on the router is an array populated with all the routes you marked as `nav:true` in your route config.
 Aurelia models its `repeat.for` syntax after the new standard ES2015 `for..of` loop.
 So, you can think of looping over the array of navigable routes and generating UI for each.

 Also on the `li` you can see a demonstration of how to use string interpolation to dynamically add/remove classes.
 Further down in the view, there's a second `ul`.
 See the binding on its single child `li`? `if.bind="router.isNavigating"` This conditionally adds/removes the `li` based on the value of the bound expression.
 Conveniently, the router will update its `isNavigating` property whenever it is....navigating.